APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 	- SCU dissociated completely from its [fraternity and sorority system](https://dh.scu.edu/exhibits/exhibits/show/greeklifescu), yet still, today, "with six Fraternities and five Sororities, more than twenty-five percent of Santa Clara students are involved in Greek life."

+		- Greek life is the de facto social scene at SCU.
+This means SCU *relies* on the Greek system to attract students.
+They want to have their cake and eat it too.

 		- Serious fraternity-related [assault is occurring](https://www.mercurynews.com/2021/10/04/santa-clara-university-students-demand-action-from-school-after-multiple-sexual-assault-allegations/amp/).
 Wrt these events, the administration took a "my word versus yours" position.
 They claimed incidents were not happening because reports were not being made.

 			- [Another article](https://www.ktvu.com/news/sexual-assaults-go-largely-unreported-santa-clara-university-and-students-talk-disparity-in-numbers), [Reddit](https://www.reddit.com/r/SCU/comments/12snkpf/how_bad_is_sexual_assault_at_scu/), [Reddit2](https://www.reddit.com/r/SCU/comments/17yppxz/give_it_to_me_straight_how_is_scu_i_need_the_real/), [Reddit3](https://www.reddit.com/r/SCU/comments/el64lo/greek_life_reputation/), "If you like drinking all day, being a dick, getting hazed, and trying to force girls to fornicate, scu greek life is for you."

-		- They are not under Clery jurisdiction
+		- The dissociation means Greek life at SCU is not under Clery jurisdiction

 		- It is moot because reporting culture is said to be "poor" at SCU